BarquistLab/pna_rnaseq_11_2020/data/README.md

 # data

-Here, all data is stored
+Here, all data is stored, which was used to generate the results.

 ## reference_sequences